L-1 Visa Requirements, Qualifications, and Benefits

 New Office L1 Extensions

-For L1A managers and executives, you are eligible to extend the L1 by showing that the US company supports a managerial/ executive position.
+For L1A managers and executives, you are eligible to extend the L1 visa by showing that the US company supports a managerial/ executive position.
 To meet this requirement, the US company should have adequate staff to handle the day-to-day operations of the business.

 Differences Between New Office Extensions and Existing Office Extensions